 3. How Often Should SSD be TRIMMED?

-TRIM on SSD (Solid-State Drive) is an Advanced Technology Attachment command that tells the SSD to erase data blocks when they are no longer in use.
-By doing so, the SSD's controller can manage the storage space more efficiently and greatly improves the data reading and writing speed on SSD.
+TRIM on SSD (Solid-The TRIM command, short for "Trim", is an Advanced Technology Attachment (ATA) command that instructs Solid-State Drives (SSDs) to erase data blocks when they are no longer in use.
+This allows the SSD's controller to manage storage space more efficiently, leading to improved data reading and writing speeds.

-To do so, follow the guide below to check if TRIM is enabled on your SSD.
-If the SSD TRIM is disabled, follow to learn how to enable it on Windows 10/8/7.
+To check if TRIM is enabled on your SSD, follow the guide below.
+If the SSD TRIM is disabled, you can follow the steps to learn how to enable it on Windows 10/8/7.

-You can check and manage the TRIM function on your SSD with the help of Command Prompt.
-If you are not sure about whether TRIM is in use, you can check if TRIM is enabled first.
+You can check and manage the TRIM function on your SSD using the Command Prompt.
+If you're unsure whether TRIM is in use, you can first check if it's enabled.

 Step 1.
 Press Windows + X keys, click "Search" and type cmd in the Search box.